Sambal Fried Rice Recipe | Authentic Indonesian Nasi Goreng

 Sambal Fried Rice (Nasi Goreng)

-Indonesia's beloved national dish - a perfect way to transform leftover rice into something spectacular with the heat and complexity of authentic sambal.
+Indonesia's beloved national dish - the perfect way to transform everyday leftover rice into something spectacular with the authentic heat and complex flavours of sambal.

 Spice Island Indonesia